makocodeproject/makocode/NOTES.md

                     - Includes the major, minor, and revision version of the encoder at the time of writing.
 Each version uses exactly one-third of the address space designated.
                 - Values 7-9: Page count
                 - Values 10-12: Dimensions
-                    - A pair of values, height and then width of the data on each page measured in pixels.
+                    - A pair of values, pageHeightDots and then pageWidthDots of the data on each page measured in dots.
 Each value will take exactly half of the address space designated.
                 - Values 13-15: Dot fill coverage
                     - 3 fixed bits for dot fill coverage size-size.
 Add 2 to get size.
                     - Then size bits plus 1 to get digit bits.